Main illustration: Rachel Tunstall

 - What decision do you plan to make based on the results of this research?

-When talking about what projects we have on, we ask the person to imagine a big glass vase.
-The vase represents a working cycle (for our team, this is 6 weeks).
-Inside the vase are 2 big boulders.
-These represent our “priority projects” which are projects that tie into a company goal or correlate to the success of a new feature or product.
+Imagine a big glass vase.
+The vase represents a working cycle (a month, a quarter, what have you).
+Inside the vase are some big boulders.
+These represent your “priority projects”, which are projects that tie into a company goal or correlate to the success of a new feature or product.

-Every six week cycle will always have a 1-2 boulder projects.
-The vase may look full with the two big boulder projects in it but if you look closely, there’s still room for smaller, lower priority projects.
-These are “pebble projects” and in a research scenario, these can be anything from rustling up a quick survey for a team to get feedback from customers, or pulling together a 1 pager on what we know about X from past research.
+Every cycle will always have one to two boulder projects.
+The vase may look full with the two big boulder projects in it, but if you look closely, there’s still room for smaller, lower-priority projects.
+These are “pebble projects” – in a research scenario, these can be anything from rustling up a quick survey to get feedback from customers, to pulling together a one-pager on some recent research.
 It can also be a personal goal like writing a blog post or speaking at a meetup or event.